yonkov/Simple-Tour-Guide/readme.txt

 The easiest way to fix this is not to attach the step to the element and the step will appear in the middle of the screen.

 Since version 1.04, you can skip a step if the element which is attached to it appears off-screen.
 All you need to do is go to "Tour Options" and add a tick to "Skip a step if a step is attached to an element but the element is not visible".
+Please note that skipping a step will not work for elements that are completely non-existent in the DOM (for example content for logged-in users).
+In this case, the best option would be to use custom css to hide the step.

 Another solution could be to "detach" the element from its step for that screen size only.
 In this way, the step will appear in the center of the screen and the tour will continue to work just fine.
 Add the following css to Appearance => Theme => Customize: